Version: 2022.3

 (Only available if you select either Rider or Visual Studio Code as your External Script Editor)

-This field determines which file types the External Script Editor opens.
+Determines which file types the External Script Editor opens.
 The field is pre-populated with a list of files that the script editor opens by default.
 To add other file types to this list, type in the file extension and separate each extension with a semicolon.

 Image application Choose which application you want Unity to use to open image files.